So this is an unplanned post, but today just led me to it. (I do that now: go with the flow!) Here are the reasons why:

 Friday April 19th 2009

-When I started this journal I thought that it was all going to be about me; and that I did not want to bring what had happened to Rich and I into this journal.
+When I started this journal I thought that it was all going to be about me; and that I did not want to bring what had happened to Danny and I into this journal.

 But I now realise that I was wrong: I wanted to analyse me; and understand the person that I am.
 I cannot do that without acknowledging what happened: because that is the main catalyst for what made me the person that I am today.
 By trying to exclude it meant that I was never going to achieve anything from this journal: Which is mainly to get my head together and understand myself.